noelmcloughlin/airflow-component/README.md

 Commission your infrastructure - Refer to INFRA document in this repository.

-Review Customer configuration in https:/github.com/noelmcloughlin/airflow-component/blob/master/sitedata.j2
+Review Customer configuration in [https:/github.com/noelmcloughlin/airflow-component/blob/master/sitedata.j2](https://github.com/noelmcloughlin/airflow-component/blob/master/sitedata.j2)

-Logon as airflowservice on each participating host and user, and ensure proxy is setup (in ~/.bashrc):
+Logon as airflowservice on each participating host and user, and ensure proxy is published (in ~/.bashrc).

     export HTTP_PROXY="http://myproxy:8080"
     export HTTPS_PROXY="http://myproxy:8080"